EdenHell/FrostPlay/README.md

 FrostPlay is a simple and beautiful music player

-Project Use these UI toolkit development:
+Project use these UI toolkit development:

 * [Material Design In XAML Toolkit](http://materialdesigninxaml.net/)
 * [MahApps.metro](http://mahapps.com/)